stevelee12/StatsCollector/README.md

   docker build -t sqlstatscollector . docker run -p 11433:1433 -d sqlstatscollector

-# TODO
-As this is demoware there is always plenty to do

 # Notes
   * No Security
   * Need to handle mapping of input to output better. input/ouput model naming?
 Automapper?